-- 313.1 Required clinical trainings are State CalOMS, DMC Waivered County Compliance, ASAM Multi-dimensional Assessment (ASAM B) and From Assessment to Service Planning and Level of Care (ASAM C) and two evidenced based practice trainings.
+- 313.1 Required clinical trainings are State CalOMS, Annual DMC Waivered County Compliance, and prior to providing services, ASAM Multi-dimensional Assessment (ASAM B) and From Assessment to Service Planning and Level of Care (ASAM C) and two evidenced based practice trainings must be completed.
 It is strongly recommended clinicians attend SUD Adult and/or Adolescent Screening Tune-up training. - MDs and LPHAs shall provide proof of at least five (5) continuing education credits in addiction medicine annually.
-Documentation shall be filed in personnel file. - Certified counselors shall maintain documentation of all continuing education credits for recertification in their personnel files. - With respect to other trainings, Providers shall provide proof of completion in personnel files of 42 CFR Part (2) and HIPAA (every two years), Human Trafficking, and Cultural Competency (annually).

-- Periodic, ongoing training is provided by the County throughout the year.
+Documentation shall be filed in personnel file. - Certified counselors shall maintain documentation of all continuing education credits for recertification in their personnel files. - 313.2 With respect to other trainings, Providers shall provide proof of completion in personnel files of, MAT Training, 42 CFR Part (2) and HIPAA (every two years), Human Trafficking, Cultural Competency (annually), and annual health and safety training (Residential facilities only). - 313.3 Periodic, ongoing training is provided by the County throughout the year.
 Some training may be mandatory to satisfy monitoring deficiencies. - 313.4 Annual Cost Report Training shall be attended by Provider's fiscal personnel.